FastTrackOrg/FastTrack/readme.md

 ## About

 Tracking objects in video recording can be tedious.
-Existing software are expensive, the learning curve can be steep, and the workflow can not be easily adapted when the project evolved.
+Existing software are expensive, the learning curve can be steep, necessitate a powerful computer, and the workflow can not be easily adapted when the project evolved.

-**FastTrack** is a desktop tracking software, easy to install, easy to use, and performant.
-The software can be downloaded and modified to adapt to any needs.
-The core of the software can also be embedded easily in any C++/Qt project.
+**FastTrack** is a free (as freedom) desktop tracking software, easy to install, easy to use, and performant.
+The software can be downloaded for Linux, macOS, and Windows, and a public API is available to embed the core of the software in any C++/Qt project.

 Two main features are implemented in the software:
 * An automatic tracking algorithm that can detect and track objects (conserving the objects' identities across the video recording).